284 Pages

 Biography

 Jacob McNulty is an Assistant Professor of Philosophy at Yale University, USA.
 He is the author of Hegel's Logic and Metaphysics (2023).
-His work on Rousseau, Fichte, and others has appeared in the European Journal of Philosophy, the Journal for the History of Philosophy, the British Journal for the History of Philosophy.
+His work on Rousseau, Fichte, and others has appeared in the European Journal of Philosophy, Journal of the History of Philosophy, and British Journal for the History of Philosophy.

 "McNulty reestablishes Marcuse’s credentials as a first-rate philosopher, while at the same time affirming Marcuse’s political commitments to critical Marxism and democratic socialism.
 With writing that is philosophically sophisticated, accessible and engaging, McNulty elaborates Marcuse’s theoretical positions on questions of epistemology, metaphysics, the philosophy of science, aesthetics and philosophical anthropology.
 Ranging confidently over the entire body of Marcuse’s work, McNulty has given us an excellent introduction to Marcuse’s critical philosophy."John Abromeit, State University of New York at Buffalo, USA